Policies

 System and internal tools

-Some of Chalie’s internal tools — like find_tools and find_skills — are marked as system tools.
+Some of Chalie’s internal tools — like find_tools, find_skills, memory, and reading its own documentation — are marked as system tools.
 These bypass the policy system entirely because they’re part of Chalie’s core reasoning loop.
 You won’t see them in the Policies page and they cannot be blocked.
+This is why there’s no separate Memory category: recalling and storing memories is part of how Chalie thinks, not a gated action.